DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 # Project: Object Recognition by Neural Network models

 ## Learning Step
-1.Go over the Team project for NN.pptx (45 mins).
+1.Go over the "Team project for NN.pptx" (45 mins)

-2. GO over the example in "ImageRecog NN Model template for instructors.ipynb" (20 mins)
+2.GO over the example in "ImageRecog NN Model template for instructors.ipynb" (20 mins)

-3. Share the code template (ImageRecog NN Model template for students.ipynb) and the presentation template (NN team project presentation template for students.pptx) (20 mins)
+3.Share the code template (ImageRecog NN Model template for students.ipynb) and the presentation template (NN team project presentation template for students.pptx) (20 mins)

 ## Introduction of Project